bekk/bekk-christmas/post/react/rebuild-static-pages-on-demand-with-incremental-static-regeneration-in-react.md

 </html>
 ```

-When the JavaScript has finally loaded the client-side _rehydrates_ the existing HTML instead of overwriting it.
+When the JavaScript has finally loaded the client _rehydrates_ the existing HTML instead of overwriting it.
 It takes over the HTML that was delivered by the server and renders it again on the client.
 It will now behave like any other React app.
 Operations such as navigating from one page in the app to another will render that page on the client, instead of waiting for the server to respond.

 ## Static Site Generation with Next